Birds, collateral victims of agricultural intensification in Europe

 The proyer sparrow (Emberiza calandra) has seen its population decline in Europe, like other species linked to agricultural environments.
 Luiz Lapa / Flickr, CC BY

 At issue is an agricultural model based on ever-increasing industrialization, with massive recourse to pesticides, in order to remain internationally competitive.
-This model is increasingly dominant in France, where the number of farms is shrinking (-40% since 2000) and their size is increasing (the average surface area has quadrupled since the 1960s).
+This model is increasingly dominant in France, where the number of farms is shrinking (-40% since 2000) and their size is growing (the average surface area has quadrupled since the 1960s).

 Beyond the worrying observations and prophecies, is there any tangible, unequivocal scientific proof that this model of agricultural production is dangerous for living organisms on a European scale?